angband/angband/docs/guide.rst

 if you have just a little actual gameplay experience.

-This guide was written for Angband 3.5.0, and is now a little out of date (particularly the sections on identifying and collecting items).
+This guide was written for Angband 3.5.0, and is now a little out of date (although the worst of the obsolete stuff has been cleaned out).
 It is still a handy source of hints and advice; just don't take it as an authority.

 The basics